 I will read those verses to you from the New Living Testament, a paraphrase of them, where Solomon wrote this quite simply.
 It is easy to understand:

 Ecclesiastes 8:10-12 (New Living Testament) I have seen the wicked buried with honor.
 How strange that they were the very ones who frequented the temple, and are praised in the very city where they committed their crimes.
 When a crime is not punished, people feel that it is safe to do wrong.
 But, even though a person sins a hundred times, and lives a long time, I know that those who fear God will be better off.

 Because God is not judging as visibly and dramatically as with them, we must be careful lest we be deceived into thinking that justice delayed while continuing in a sin means acceptance of that sin by God.
 We must always remember that justice delayed is not justice denied.

 And so we see another clearly stated principle in Galatians:

-Galatians 6:7 Be not deceived.
-God is not mocked.
-For whatsoever a man sows, that shall he also reap.
+Galatians 6:7 Do not be deceived, God is not mocked; for whatever a man sows, that will he also reap.

 They are principles that are clearly understood by all of us, but yet it is so easy for human nature to fall into a pattern of living and thinking that He has accepted regardless of what He is doing.

 It is interesting that this word that is translated "mocked" more closely is synonymous with the English words outwitted, or outfoxed.
-"Be not deceived.
+"Do not be deceived.
 God cannot be outwitted (or, outfoxed)!"

 What Paul is saying here is that the wages of sin is still death.
 God is still judging.
 He is being a great deal more patient with us, and tirelessly working with us to bring us into conformity with Himself so that there can be peace—so that there can be union between us.